 Some of the officers and directors of the Company are involved in other business activities and may, in the future, become involved in other business opportunities that become available.
 They may face a conflict in selecting between the Company and other business interests.
 We have not formulated a policy for the resolution of such conflicts.

 On January 8, 2019, the Company entered into a Master Product Development and Supply Agreement with C2M (see Note 11).
-At December 31, 2019, accounts payable to C2M related to purchase of finish products amounted to $8,342.
-During the year ended December 31, 2019, the Company purchased finished products from C2M totaling approximately $1,033,213.
-During the year ended December 31, 2019, cost of sales of $217,156 represents the purchase of CBD products from C2M.
+At March 31, 2020 and December 31, 2019, accounts payable to C2M related to purchase of finished products amounted to $8,342.
+During the three months ended March 31, 2020, the Company did not purchase any finished products from C2M.
 C2M is a majority stockholder of the Company.
-During the year ended December 31, 2019, the Company recognized revenues from C2M of $125,000 from sales of flowers and recorded related cost of sales of $96,647.
-Additionally, the Company recorded unearned revenues of $215,000 related to advance payments for unshipped products as of December 31, 2019.
+During the three months ended March 31, 2020, the Company recognized revenues from C2M of $315,800 from sales of flowers and recorded related cost of sales of $357,783.
+Additionally, accounts receivable from C2M as of March 31, 2020 amounted to $94,800.

 From time to time, the Company’s subsidiary, EOW, receives advances from an affiliated company which is owned by three members of EOW for working capital purposes.
 The advances are non-interest bearing and are payable on demand.
-The affiliated company provided advances to the Company for working capital purposes for a total of $242,500 and the Company paid back these advances.
-The Company also advanced $127,500 to these related parties which resulted to a receivable or due from related parties of $127,500 as of December 31, 2019.
+The Company advanced $127,500 during fiscal 2019 to these related parties which resulted to a receivable or due from related parties of $127,500 as of March 31, 2020 and December 31, 2019.
 These advances are short-term in nature, non-interest bearing and due on demand.

-The Company recognized revenues from a related party customer of $37,446 during the year ended December 31, 2019.
-As of December 31, 2019, accounts receivable from a related party customer amounted to $18,860.
-Additionally, the Company wrote-off $18,586 of accounts receivable from this related party customer into bad debt expense during the year ended December 31, 2019.
+As of March 31, 2020 and December 31, 2019, accounts receivable from a related party customer amounted to $12,860 and $18,860, respectively.
 The customer is an affiliated company which is substantially owned by a managing member of EOW.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.